 The summer heat came in Spring this year in Nashville.
 I don’t like heat.
 I like beach breezes and weather I can run long distances in.

 All week I thought about ideas for these strawberries.
-I wanted to make gelato, cocktails, a spicy strawberry sauce for chicken, and frozen jam like Teresa did at Food on Fifth, another food blogger from Nashville.
-She shows how to “put them up” in ball jars in the freezer.
-Putting up is a southern term for canning.
-Just ask my husband.
+I wanted to make gelato, cocktails, a spicy strawberry sauce for chicken, and frozen jar.
+I did that here.

 I decided to make a simple syrup with strawberries because in all this heat, Strawberry Sangria sounded so refreshing.